Updated: Sep 5

 When you tie recognition back to purpose – and to helping your Customers win – that’s a powerful way to reinforce great behaviors.

-So take some time this weekend, or as you head back into work following the holiday, to show true appreciation for those who serve your Guests.
+So take some time this weekend, or as you head back into work following the holiday, to show true appreciation for those who serve your customers.

-After all, that is how we reinforce their efforts to treat every Guest like a cherished friend.
+After all, that is how we reinforce their efforts to treat every customer like a cherished friend.

 Tony Johnson, CCXP Customer Experience Speaker | Author |Trainer | Consultant